soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 - <https://blog.uniswap.org/uniswap-v2>
 - <https://rskswap.com/audit.html>

-The Pair contract written in Rust for Soroswap has been inspired in the UniswapV2Pair contract written in Solidity.
-However, from the first (0.0.1) version, there are a lot of functions, variables, events and others, that are not currently implemented in SoroswapPairV0.0.1.
+The Pair contract for Soroswap, written in Rust, is inspired by the UniswapV2Pair contract, which is written in Solidity.
+However, in its first version (0.0.1), the SoroswapPairV0.0.1 does not currently implement many functions, variables, events, and other features that are present in the UniswapV2Pair contract.

-In the next two sections we are going to compare the Soroswap pair contract with the UniswapV2 pair contract.
-We will use the UniswapV2 pair contract as a reference point and argument about why the Soroswap pair does implement or does not implement certain features.
+In the next two sections, we will compare the Soroswap pair contract with the UniswapV2 pair contract, using the latter as a reference point.
+This will allow us to discuss why certain features are implemented or not implemented in the Soroswap pair contract.